JiscPER/jper/docs/api/API.md

 You must have the user role "provider" to access this endpoint - if you do not have this role, please contact the Router administrator.

-The system will not attempt to aggressively validate the request, but the request must still be well-formed in order to succeed.
+The system will not attempt to aggressively validate the request, but the request must still be well-formed in order to succeed, so you may still receive a validation error.

 On a successful call to this endpoint, your notification will be accepted into the router, but note that acceptance of a notification is not the same as the notification having been entered into the system for routing - at this point it has